antjes88/asset-valuation-ingestion/README.md

 There are 2 CI/CD pipelines implemented as GitHub Actions:

 1. **Pytest**: This pipeline is defined in the `.github/workflows/pytest.yaml` file.
 It is triggered on every pull request, what runs unit tests using `pytest`.
 It also generates a test coverage report to ensure code quality.
 If any test fails, the pipeline will block the merge process, ensuring that only reliable code is integrated into the main branch.
 Finally, the pipeline requiress a pytest coverage over a given threshold.
-2. **Deployment**: #TODO: under development!!!
+2. **Deployment**: The deployment process is managed through two GitHub Actions workflows.
+The first workflow, `.github/workflows/terraform-validate.yaml`, validates the Terraform code and generates a deployment plan during a pull request, blocking merge in case of failures.
+The second workflow, `.github/workflows/terraform-apply.yaml`, executes after a merge to deploy the changes to Google Cloud Platform (GCP).

 ## Deployment implementation
-# TODO: under development, this all has to change

 The Terraform code in this repository automates the deployment of the Asset Valuation ingestion solution on Google Cloud Platform (GCP).
 It provisions and configures the necessary resources to ensure seamless ingestion and processing of data.
-Key resources created include:

-2. **Google Cloud Function**: The Cloud Function is deployed to process the uploaded files.
-It serves as the entry point for the ingestion pipeline, parsing the data and loading it into BigQuery. _Note that for every deployment, the Cloud Function entrypoint name must be updated in the Terraform configuration to ensure a correct update_.
+Terraform code handles uploading the source code zip file to the designated Cloud Function Source Code bucket and creating the Cloud Function itself.

 ### Considerations